Locally Compact Quantum Groups. A von Neumann Algebra Approach

-Recall that a faithful, densely defined lower semi-continuous weight on a C$^*$-algebra is approximately K.M.S. if it remains faithful when extended to $\pi_\varphi(A)''$.
-This last property essentially means that the support of $\pi_\varphi$ in $A^{**}$ (which is a central projection), coincides with the support projection of $\widetilde\varphi$.
-So, the above result should not come as a surprise.
-We refer to [Q-VD] for details; see also [VD8].
-Further in this appendix, we will speak about a weight on a C$^*$-algebra with central support, or shortly call it {\it a central weight}. \nl Invariant weights on C$^*$-algebras with a comultiplication are defined as usual:
+Recall that a~faithful, densely def\/ined lower semi-continuous weight on a~$C^*$-algebra is approximately K.M.S. if it remains faithful when extended to $\pi_\varphi(A)''$.
+This last property essentially means that the support of $\widetilde{\pi_\varphi}$ in $A^{**}$ (which is a~central projection), coincides with the support projection of $\widetilde\varphi$.
+This is the case if and only if the right bounded vectors are dense.
+So, the above result should not come as a~surprise.
+We refer to~\cite{VD8} for details.
+Further in this appendix, we will speak about a~weight on a~$C^*$-algebra with central support, or shortly call it {\it a~central weight}.